malabz/HAlign-3/README.md

 * 15-12-2019

-  `SuffixTree.java` rewrited to improve the performance
+  `SuffixTree.java` rewritten to improve the performance

 * 20-10-2019